Premium Phosphosite-Specific 7TM Antibodies

 NEW

-The non-phospho-CaS Calcium-sensing Receptor Antibody is directed against the distal end of the carboxyl-terminal tail of human CaS.
-It can be used to detect total CaS receptors in Western blots independent of phosphorylation.
-The...
+The non-phospho OX2 receptor antibody is directed against the distal end of the carboxyl-terminal tail human OX2 receptor.
+It can be used to detect total OX2 receptors in Western blots independent of phosphorylation.
+It can also be used...

 CHF400.00 *